 Odus Sweetin, owner of Sweetin Construction Co., Chattanooga, TN, asked us many years ago if we’d be willing to share some ideas on the importance of profit.
 He said that he’d run into many other contractors who have misguided ideas about profit.
-This article was originally published in 2004 via email only.

 Too many confuse profit with salary or with hourly wages.
 They also believe that profit is optional: that contractors should be satisfied with making a “good living.”